Callippus of Syracuse: Rise to power

 In exile, Dionysius bribed Callippus to kill Dion, and Callippus accepted the offer.
 He was in a prime position to assassinate Dion, since most of Dion’s closest friends had been killed by Dionysius the Younger, and Callippus was his closest friend remaining.

 Callippus used the money from Dionysius to bribe some of Dion’s troops to defect to him.
-He then won Dion’s trust by betraying some of the soldiers to Dion, who then enlisted Callippus’s as a secret agent to discover further plotters.
+He then won Dion’s trust by betraying some of the soldiers to Dion, who then enlisted Callippus as a secret agent to discover further plotters.
 In addition, whenever men told Dion that Callippus was maligning him, Dion simply thought that Callippus was acting as a spy.

 Shortly afterwards, Dion’s only son fell from a window and died.
 Callippus spread a rumor saying that Dion had invited Dionysius’s son, Apollocrates to come to Syracuse as Dion’s successor.
-Dion’s wife, Arete, and sister, Aristomache, discovered the Callippus’s plot against Dion, but Dion was still paralyzed with remorse from his son’s death, and refused to take action.
+Dion’s wife, Arete, and sister, Aristomache, discovered Callippus’s plot against Dion, but Dion was still paralyzed with remorse from his son’s death, and refused to take action.

 Arete and Aristomache further inquired about the plot against Dion, and when Callippus discovered their inquisitiveness, he approached them and told them that he was loyal, and that he would prove his loyalty.
 They told him to take the Great Oath, involving a ceremony in Persephone’s temple, which he took.
 Following the ceremony, Callippus broke his vow and stabbed Dion to death, whereupon Callippus took control of Syracuse.